documatt/sphinx-theme-template/README.md

 With uv installed, open the terminal and

 ```
-uvx copier copy https://github.com/documatt/sphinx-theme-template my-new-theme
+uvx copier copy gh:documatt/sphinx-theme-template my-new-theme
 ```

 Answer the series of questions, and you are ready to go.
 You have the skeleton of a completely functional Sphinx theme in `my-new-theme` folder in just a few moments.
+Use `.` for the current folder.

 ## Key Features